gautamsi/generator-keystone-ts/README.md

 If you see errors, check the [problems](#err-please-try-running-this-command-again-as-rootadministrator) section below.

-With the generator installed, create an empty directory for your new KeystoneJS Project, and run `yo keystone` in it:
+With the generator installed, create an empty directory for your new KeystoneJS Project, and run `yo keystone-ts` in it:

 ````
 $ mkdir myproject